donalharrison/no1_system/docs/core/Statuses.md

 ## Blind
 #### Fixed
-While Blind, add Hazard 4 to your rolls.
+While Blind, add Hazard 4 to all of your rolls and you do not create Hazards when creatures Shift to Move past you.
 Your Blind rating decreases by -1 at the end of each of your turns.

 ## Charmed
 #### Variable